Playa del Carmen in the Riviera Maya, Mexico has excellent beaches and is within easy reach of some Mayan ruins such as

 Playa del Carmen

 Playa del Carmen boasts the turquoise waters and powdery fine white sand beaches that make Mexico so famous.
 C was initially unsure about the sand but after a few minutes of coaxing, he was splashing away in his own mini Caribbean Sea.
 He loved watching all the birds, especially the pelicans, flying around the fishing boats.
 Although he had no interest in going in the sea, he did enjoy spending hours splashing around in the pool.

 The underwater life of Akumal did not disappoint.
-We spotted many colourful fish, rays, starfish, and a green turtle even followed Kevin around.
+We spotted many colorful fish, rays, starfish, and a green turtle even followed Kevin around.
 C did not have the opportunity to go in the water as he opted to spend the whole time napping.
 The life of a six-month-old is tough!

 The Ancient City of Tulum

 Once we had our fill of the beach scene we booked a day tour to see the ruins of Tulum.
 Much like Chitchén Itzá, the ruins were very crowded which was not surprising as it is within easy reach from the hotels along the Riviera Maya as well as being a popular day trip for cruise ship passengers.

 The most prominent building in the site is known as El Castillo.
 El Castillo has a staircase that leads up the Temple, however, visitors are not allowed to climb up so we admired it from the ground.
-Beside El Castillo is the Temple of the Descending God which has a carving on top of the doorway of a falling or upside down man which is thought to symbolize the setting sun.
+Besides El Castillo is the Temple of the Descending God which has a carving on top of the doorway of a falling or upside down man which is thought to symbolize the setting sun.